devtorello/bexchange/README.md

 * Service B: a delayed API that should return the exchange value a few seconds after the request;
 * Service C: an asynchronous API that should deliver the exchange value to a callback.

-The idea between the implementation is to wait for all of the responses before returning anything to the requester/user.
+The idea behind the implementation is to wait for all of the responses before returning anything to the requester/user.
 The trick here was to get the response from the callback in runtime - not waiting for the callback response for more than five seconds.

 This challenge was based on [Zanfranceschi's article](https://dev.to/zanfranceschi/desafio-integracao-com-apis-4jco).
 You can find more information about it there.